luangf/Web-System-JSP-Servlets-JDBC/README.md

 # Sistema-Web-JSP-Servlets-JDBC
-Sistema web feito em Servlets (back-end) + JSP (front-end) + JDBC (banco de dados)
+Web system made with Servlets (back end) + JSP (front end) + JDBC (database)

 Tecnologias:

 * Servlets (back-end)
 * JSP + JSTL (front-end)
-* JDBC (conexão banco de dados)
+* JDBC (database connection)
-* Arquitetura MVC
+* MVC architecture
 * Bootstrap
-* DashBoard em bootstrap, template free, responsivo
+* DashBoard in bootstrap, free template, responsive
-* API WebService ViaCEP
+* API WebService ViaCEP (search address by zip code)
-* JasperReport para Relatórios e SubRelatórios
+* JasperReport for reports and subReports
-* ChartJS para Gráficos
+* ChartJS for charts
 * Tomcat
 * Maven
-* PostgreSQL (banco de dados)
+* PostgreSQL (database)
 * Eclipse IDE
 * JQuery
 * AJAX
-* Versionador de Banco de Dados
+* Database Versioner

-Funcionalidades:
+Features:

-* Filtro de Segurança: apenas usuários com o login e senha corretos poderem acessar o sistema.
-Ou seja, autenticação para usuários do sistema.
+* Security Filter: only users with the correct login and password can access the system.
+In other words, authentication for system users.
-* Perfil de usuário:
+* User profile:
-  - Admin padrão para o sistema(admin master)
+  - Default admin for the system (admin master)
-  - Cada usuário possui seus próprios usuários cadastrados, ou seja, cada usuário possui seus dados próprios.
+  - Each user has their own registered users, in other words, each user has their own data.
-  - Apenas determinados perfis podem acessar determinadas áreas do sistema.
-Exemplo de perfil: admin, gerente, auxiliar...
+  - Only certain profiles can access certain areas of the system.
+Example profiles: admin, manager, assistant...
-* Cadastro de Usuário / pesquisar usuário por nome através de tela Modal Bootstrap
+* User registration / search for user by name using Bootstrap Modal screen
-  - Cadastro de Foto / Baixar Foto
+  - Photo Registration / Download Photo
-  - Paginação
+  - Pagination
-* Cadastro de Telefones dos Usuários
+* Registration of users' telephone numbers
-* Relatório
+* Report
-* Gráfico
+* Chart